Most tensor problems are NP-hard: Tensor eigenvalue is NP-hard

 or a unit sum-of-cubes,

-Each of these choices has its advantage: condition \eqref{l3sphere} defines a compact set while condition \eqref{cubesum} defines an algebraic set --- both result in eigenvectors that are scale-invariant (i.e.\ if $\mathbf{x}$ is an eigenvector, then so is $c\mathbf{x}$ for any $c\neq0$); condition \eqref{l2sphere} defines a set that is both compact and algebraic but results in eigenvectors that are not scale-invariant.
-These were proposed independently and studied in \cite{L2, Qi}.
+Each choice has an advantage: condition \eqref{l3sphere} defines a compact set while condition \eqref{cubesum} defines an algebraic set, and both result in scale-invariant eigenvectors.
+Condition \eqref{l2sphere} defines a set that is both compact and algebraic, but produces eigenvectors that are not scale-invariant.
+These were proposed independently in \cite{L2,Qi}.